Skip to content

 before() async

-Hook runnig before the started signal is set.
+Hook runnig before the RUNNING state is set.

 Used to start the Y Document store.